 - London, UK

 Hello, Christopher.
 'Sulphate' and 'sulfate' are the same thing, just optional ways of spelling it.
 We have an introduction to plating for students that will explain the basic chemistry issues you are asking about, and show you how to do copper plating for a science experiment.
 Beyond that, the Metal Finishing Guidebook will give you the formulas and operating conditions you seek.

-But the thing is, a dull, thin, marginally adherent copper plating, adequate to demonstrate chemical principles like Faraday's Law, is one thing.
+But the thing is, a dull, thin, marginally adherent copper plating, adequate to demonstrate chemical principles like Faraday's Law of Electrolysis, is one thing.
 Bright, thick, adherent, functional copper plating for a real-world purpose is something else entirely.
 You will probably not be able to secure results of that type without a proper rectifier, temperature control, solution agitation, filtration, high purity oxygen free copper anodes, and proprietary addition agents.

 For "real" copper plating, as opposed to a science experiment, it might be best to send the parts to a plating shop.
 Good luck.